juliotrigo/sqlalchemy-filters/README.rst

     ]
     filtered_query = apply_filters(query, filter_spec)

-The automatic join is only possible if sqlalchemy can implictly determine the condition for the join, for example because of a foreign key relationship.
+The automatic join is only possible if SQLAlchemy_ can implictly determine the condition for the join, for example because of a foreign key relationship.